kerzhang/build-rest-api-with-express-v2/README.md

 *Note:*
 1. Before running the `npm test`, you need to run `npm start` in another console to start the Express server first.
-2. MongoDB service should also have been started.
+2. MongoDB service should also be started.